Selecting the right platform

 Community is everything

 In most aspects of our lives when we choose a tool we focus on how good it is, and how much we like it.
 This is fair enough.
 With social media though, we first have to think about what we want to achieve: what is the tool for?
 And because social media is all about interaction, we have to think about the community.
-Community is everything with online tools like these.
-Part of digital citizenship is about being present in the places where the discussions and interactions are taking place which are most pertinent to you, your interests, and your aims.
-If the community you need is on Twitter, then you need to be on Twitter too, to meet your aims, even if you find Twitter’s 140 character limit too limiting and hate the idea of having to simplify your ideas like that.
-Conversely, if you absolutely love the look and functionality of Pinterest, but the community you’re interested in doesn’t tend to go there, it’s probably going to be a waste of your time to use it.
+If the community you need is on Twitter, then you need to be on Twitter too, to meet your aims, even if you find Twitter’s character limit restrictive.
+Conversely, if you absolutely love the look and functionality of Pinterest, but the community you’re interested in doesn’t tend to go there, it’s probably going to be a waste of time being on it.

-Obviously there’s shades of grey here and it’s not always simple, but the general principle is: go where your people are.
-And by ‘your people’ I mean people you want to learn from, people you like, people you want to converse with, people you want to reach out to and engage with, people who might help you and inspire you, people outside your usual circles who can expand your horizons.
+It’s not always simple, but the general principle is: go where your people are: people you want to learn from, people you like, people you want to converse with, people you want to reach out to and engage with, people who might help you and inspire you, people outside your usual circles who can expand your horizons.

 Searching and testing

 Where a platform has an open search facility, I’d recommend searching for keywords that relate closely to your interests.
 See what people are saying.
-If there are people talking sense, it may be worth setting up a profile and joining in with that community.
-If no one is talking about your preferred topics at all, it may not be worth investing any time on that platform.
+If there are people talking sense, it may be worth setting up a profile and joining in.
+If no one is talking about your preferred topics, it may not be worth investing any time there.

 Sometimes searching isn’t enough and you need to try a platform out to get a sense of the community.
 It’s extremely rare (and increasingly unlikely) that the entire community on a platform will be relevant and interesting to you, so you’re trying to identify that part of it which suits your needs and preferences.
 In my profession, the majority of interesting conversations happen on Twitter; that’s where I am, because my community is there - even though 99.9% of the Twitter community as a whole is of no interest to me at all.
-That 0.1% is enough to make it extremely valuable and worth putting time into.
+That 0.1% is enough to make it extremely valuable.
 To find out if a useful 0.1% exists for you on a certain site, it may be worth setting up a profile and listening in for a couple of weeks, then starting to contribute.
 If it seems like your community is there, put more time into it.
-If it doesn’t seem like your community is there, don’t be afraid to pull the plug: delete your profile and move on.
+Otherwise, don’t be afraid to delete your profile and move on.

 © University of York (author: Ned Potter)